rkalis/dotfiles/README.md

 * setup.sh - Symlinks all fish files to their corresponding location in `~/.config/fish/`
 * config.fish - Global fish configuration (.fishrc)
 * completions/
+  * conda.fish - Contains completions to all `conda` commands
   * repo.fish - Contains all repos as completions for the `repo` command
+  * repodir.fish - Contains all repos as completions for the `repodir` command
 * functions/
   * abbrex.fish - Utility for expanding abbreviations in fish-scripts
   * clear.fish - Clears the screen and shows fish_greeting